 A related issue is mid-span outer shell creep and associated axial clearance shift from the N-2 downstream as rotor length remains constant.
 Offset packing rings and modified diaphragm seal faces are two of several solutions offered by MD&A.

 The D11 rotor is long and slender with a significant distance between bearings.
 If the rotor rubs, it can easily become bowed, and there is no access point for a mid-span balance.
-Vibrations can become excessive during operation and roll up/down through critical speeds.
-Heat from metal-to-metal rubbing and water quenching during cooldown are the two main damage mechanisms.
+Vibrations can become excessive during operation and roll-up/down through critical speeds.
+The heat from metal-to-metal rubbing and water quenching during cooldown are the two main damage mechanisms.
 All lead to performance loss and high vibration.

-During site inspection, MD&A technicians look at the specified clearances, the levels of distortion in the casing, rotor and diaphragms, and all other components.
+During a site inspection, MD&A technicians look at the specified clearances, the levels of distortion in the casing, rotor, and diaphragms, and all other components.
 For the casing and diaphragms, MD&A alignment engineers can perform a realignment for improved efficiency.